 \subsection{Markov Process}

-Markov process is an important class of random processes in which the future state of a random variable is independent of the past, given the present \cite{el2012continuous}.
-Let $X = \{x_1,x_2,....,x_n\}$ denotes the state space of the random variable $X$, the stochastic behaviour of $X$ can be modeled by an initial distribution $P_X^0$ and a time invariant transition intensity matrix $Q_X$ of size $n\times n$ which can be written as
+an important class of random processes in which the future state of a random variable is independent of the past, given the present \cite{el2012continuous}.
+Let $\textbf{X} = \{x_1,x_2,....,x_n\}$ denotes the state space of the random variable $X$.
+The stochastic behavior of $X$ can be modeled by an initial distribution $P_X^0$ and a time-invariant transition intensity matrix $Q_X$ of size $n\times n$ which can be written as

 where $q_{x_ix_j}$ represents the intensity of the transition from state $x_i$ to state $x_j$, and $q_{x_i} = \sum_{j \neq i} q_{x_ix_j}$.
 The probability density function ($f$) and the probability distribution function ($F$) for staying at the same state (say, $x_i$), which is exponentially distributed with parameter $q_{x_i}$, are calculated as-